How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Does your mouth water after you sip?

-High acidity = crisp, fresh, lively.
+High acidity feels crisp, fresh, and lively.

 Tannins

-Do your gums feel dry or grippy?
+Do your gums feel dry or slightly grippy?

 Body

-How heavy does the wine feel?
+How heavy does the wine feel in your mouth?

-Light → Medium → Full
+Light → medium → full.

 Sweetness